Dodge County Court Records

 Phone: (920) 386-3550

-Individuals seeking records or information about pending estate or guardianship matters should call to schedule an appointment.
+If you're looking for records or information about a pending estate or guardianship matter, call ahead to schedule an appointment.

 Searching Probate Records Online

-Probate case information is available through the WCCA database.
-Users can search for open or closed estate cases, verify the name of a personal representative, check the final date for filing claims against an estate, and confirm whether an inventory has been filed.
+Probate case information is searchable through the WCCA database.
+You can look up open or closed estate cases, verify the name of a personal representative, check the deadline for filing claims against an estate, and confirm whether an inventory has been submitted.
 Standard probate court forms are available on the Wisconsin Court System website, and the Wisconsin Register in Probate Association at wripa.org offers additional guidance and county-specific information.

 Probate Filing Fees

-Probate inventory fees, governed by Wis.
-Stat. § 814.66(1)(a)2, are not paid at the time of case filing but rather when the inventory is submitted.
+Probate inventory fees, set by Wis.
+Stat.
+814.66(1)(a)2, are not paid at the time of case filing — they are due when the inventory is submitted.
 The minimum inventory fee is $20.00, with estates valued above $10,000 subject to a fee of 0.2% of the value exceeding that threshold.
 For minor guardianships of the estate or adult guardianships of the estate, the minimum inventory fee is also $20.00, calculated at 0.2% of estate value over $50,000.
 Trust proceedings filed under Chapter 701 carry a $250.00 filing fee.